14 Negative Traits Of Introverts And How To Overcome Them

 • If it warrants hiring someone, do so

-Another bad habit of the introvert is too much analyzing of situations and things.
+Another bad habit of the introvert is too much overthinking analysing of situations and things.
 This happens because of their over-sensitivity.

 An introvert will take their time to scrutinize to make sure everything is in order.
 While this is not bad, it should not be a hindrance to growth and progress.

-Sometimes, this wastes time and prevent strategic actions because you must not figure everything out before taking a step.
+Sometimes, this wastes time and prevents strategic actions because you must not figure everything out before taking a step.

 • While you shouldn’t jump to conclusion, understand the benefits of time

-• Study the situation prior to the crucial time
+• Study the situation before the crucial time

 • Identify low-priority issues and don’t give them much attention